BrianLalli/Work-Day-Scheduler/README.md

 Next, click the save button to lock in your event.
 ![Save event button](./assets/images/Save%20Button.png)

-The colors represent whether that timeblock is in the past, present, or future relative to the current time.
+The colors represent whether that timeblock is in the past, present, or future, relative to the current time.
 ![Mock Up](./assets/images/Mock%20Up.png)

 <br>